TheWover/donut/README.md

 <h2 id="disclaimer">8.
 Disclaimer</h2>

 <p>We are not responsible for any misuse of this software or technique.
-Donut is provided as a demonstration of CLR Injection through shellcode in order to provide red teamers a way to emulate adversaries and defenders a frame of reference for building analytics and mitigations.
+Donut is provided as a demonstration of CLR Injection and in-memory loading through shellcode in order to provide red teamers a way to emulate adversaries and defenders a frame of reference for building analytics and mitigations.
 This inevitably runs the risk of malware authors and threat actors misusing it.
 However, we believe that the net benefit outweighs the risk.
 Hopefully that is correct.
 In the event EDR or AV products are capable of detecting Donut via signatures or behavioral patterns, we will not update Donut to counter signatures or detection methods.
 To avoid being offended, please do not ask.</p>